 Students and teachers can use graphic organizers to brainstorm ideas and make hard decisions.
 In short, graphic organizers are visual tools to organize and present information.

-Why Should You Use Graphic Organizers?
+3 Reasons Why You Should Use Graphic Organizers?

 Graphic organizers are powerful teaching tools that help present information in an easy-to-understand format.
 Using different graphic organizers like charts and diagrams, teachers can create adaptive and simple learning material.
 Besides this, graphic organizers can help teachers in many ways, like: